 3 Ways to Tell It’s Time for an Oil Change

-Regular oil changes are essential for car maintenance.
+A regular oil change is essential for car maintenance.
 The oil cools and lubricates the engine.
 Without it, your car would seize as soon as you start the engine, causing irreparable damage.
 To prevent this, pay attention to your oil levels and take your car to an auto repair shop when you notice these signs.

 When to Get an Oil Change